Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Ovi, was able to get us into the entrance to the Presidential Palace to see the Guards and to view the Square from the Palace lower ground balcony.

 On Tuesdays through to Sundays, you can visit the inside of the Presidential Palace between the hours of 9 am and 6.30 pm.
 There is a small ticket booth at the side and you will need either a photocopy of your passport or the original to purchase tickets.
-Inside you will see the Presidential portraits, dining rooms, meeting rooms and you are allowed to take photographs.
+Inside you will see the Presidential portraits, dining rooms, and meeting rooms and you are allowed to take photographs.

-The President and his family do not live there, he believes the Palace is for the people, he resides in an apartment to the North of Quito and flys down in the helicopter when meetings are held.
+The President and his family do not live there, he believes the Palace is for the people, he resides in an apartment to the North of Quito and flies down in the helicopter when meetings are held.

 Our next stop was the Iglesia de San Francisco located in Plaza de San Francisco.
 We were allowed to enter for free but unfortunately as Mass was just about to begin photographs were forbidden.
 Inside you can see the paintings and the sculptures of the famous Quito School of Art.
 The most famous is the 18th-century sculpture of the Virgin of Quito.